“We are more willing to attack one another than to band together and fight the enemy.”

 So I gave it a try.
 And I was hooked in the first season.
 (In many ways, The Walking Day is similar to the TV show LOST — which I thought was superb.)

-Recently, I finished every episode of The Walking Dead to date.
+Recently, I finished Seasons 1 to 6 of The Walking Dead.

 Beyond the compelling characters, rich storylines, and incomparable acting, the parallels to the spiritual walk are impressive.
 The gruesome scenes, notwithstanding.